Mister-Hope/Mister-Hope.github.io/src/en/about/readme.md

 ## Skills

-Full-stack development, front-end proficient in ES6, ES7 syntax, in-depth understanding of JS operating mechanism and principles, proficient in the use and development of Node, TypeScript and Vue framework; back-end operation and maintenance to understand a wide range of knowledge, Linux command, server common software package Very familiar with configuration and use.
+Full-stack development, frontend proficient in ES6, ES2016 syntax, in-depth understanding of JS operating mechanism and principles, proficient in the use and development of Node, TypeScript and Vue framework; backend operation and maintenance to understand a wide range of knowledge, Linux command, server common software package Very familiar with configuration and use.
 Learn about C, C++, and PHP in programming languages.
 Angular and React frameworks are also used and understood.
 Slightly involved in Java, Go, Kodin, and Python.